 - Open, non-healing wounds

-If you have varicose veins and notice a skin rash on legs, we recommend contacting a vein specialist for a consultation.
+If you have varicose veins and notice a skin rash on your legs, it may be varicose eczema.
+We recommend contacting a vein specialist for a consultation.

 What Causes Varicose Veins?